VityaSchel/RedditJolygolfBot/HowToSetup.md

 # How to setup this bot
-Make sure you have php 7.2, python 3 and last version of PRAW installed on linux
+Make sure you have PHP 7.2, Python 3, last version of [PRAW](https://praw.readthedocs.io/en/latest/), [youtube-dl](https://en.wikipedia.org/wiki/Youtube-dl) installed on Linux (tested on Ubuntu)
+Also make sure all scripts can be executed by python and user that executing php
 1. Go to [Reddit apps](https://www.reddit.com/prefs/apps/) and create new app
 2. Clone this repository
 3. Delete any sources you want.
 Source is 1 \*.php file and 1 \*_last_posted.txt file where \* is the same name.